Tracking user sessions on your application

 export default App;

-The sessionId is now ready to use, we can now add the required trckrspace constants to get started.
-To create events in trckrspace the project_api_key is required, you can find this within the app by clicking the eye icon to reveal them:
+is required, you can find this within the app by clicking the eye icon to

-copy the project_api_key and add it to the app as below:
+and add it to the app as below:

 import { v4 as uuidv4 } from 'uuid';